 There are some cases where a very small crack has occurred that needs fixing; for example maybe a bin has blown against the wall, or a car has ‘gently’ reversed into it.
 In this situation you have a couple of options.
 Firstly, you can remove a square of render around the affected area and basecoat and render this area.
 This involves taking an angle grinder and trying to remove a clean square around the impacted area.

-Unfortunately, there will always be an issue of scarring where the new render meets the old render because both render layers can be as thin as 1mm in thickness – there is simply no way they can be blended together without scarring.
-The square (marked out using rendering tape) ensures that despite scarring being visible it is still neat.
+Unfortunately, there will always be an issue of scarring where the new render meets the old render.
+This is a consequence of the fact that the render is so thin – there is simply no way the two sections can be blended together without visible scarring.
+The square (marked out using rendering tape) ensures that despite any scarring being visible it is still neat.

 We often get people ordering additional buckets of render to make repairs on cracked/damaged render and they simply ‘touch up’ the affected area, but 99% of the time this will result in unsightly visible scarring.
 We would always recommend following one of the methods described above.